My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 Living and running Top of the Woods in Pembrokeshire for over 12 years has given me the chance to explore some of the most incredible, hidden spots in this wild and beautiful part of Wales.
 From sweeping beaches and ancient woodlands to rugged coastlines and secret waterfalls, I’ve fallen in love with so many places that I can’t wait to share with you.

-One of my absolute favourites is Penbryn Beach, a National Trust beach tucked away along the stunning Ceredigion coastline, just a short drive from our campsite Top of the Woods (which is North Pembrokeshire but borders onto the underrated beauty Ceredigion County – quieter & wilder).
+One of my absolute favorites is Penbryn Beach.
+This National Trust beach is tucked away along the stunning Ceredigion coastline, just a short drive from our campsite Top of the Woods (which is in North Pembrokeshire but borders on the underrated beauty of Ceredigion County – quieter & wilder).

-The valley where Penbryn sits, is known as Cwm Lladron (the Robber’s Valley), was historically a hotspot for smugglers & pirate's sneaking in contraband from Ireland in the early 19th century.
-Plus, French wine, tobacco, and other illicit goods found their way ashore here—proof in some ways, not much has changed over time!
+The valley where Penbryn sits, known as Cwm Lladron (the Robber’s Valley), was historically a hotspot for smugglers and pirates sneaking in contraband from Ireland in the early 19th century.
+Plus, French wine, tobacco, and other illicit goods found their way ashore here—proof that not much has changed over time!
 Today, the beach is much more lawful in use, thanks to the National Trust, and remains a natural, unspoiled gem.

 10 Reasons Why I Love Penbryn